 - This is a good career for those of us who would rather work at home.
 Many mothers do this so that they can be close to their children at the same time.

 - Piano teaching can also be a supplementary source of income if you already have a primary job.
 Some of my ex-students teach on a part-time basis (for example after office hours) and that means more money in the kitty.

 - Piano teaching is a career where your monthly salary is always in a state of flux.
 Like it or not, students come and go.
 You will have good periods and not-so-good periods.
 It comes with the territory.

-- Piano teaching can be stressful at times.
+- Piano teaching can be stressful.
 Believe me, this is the absolute truth.
 Teaching someone to play the piano well and expecting them to do their fair share of practice involves a lot of patience, determination, and wit.
 It will be a testing time for you!

 - There is also a tendency for people to judge your quality of teaching on the number of students you have.
 While this is true to a point, it makes no sense whatsoever for you to offer discount rates and have students (mediocre or otherwise) flocking to you.
 It’s also downright unethical.
-After so many years of teaching I’ve arrived at the point where I pick and choose my students; if you’re just starting off you might not want to do this, but be tactful about how you go about it.
+After so many years of teaching I’ve arrived at the point where I can pick and choose my students; if you’re just starting off you might be able to do this.

 You might also want to get a book like like James Bastien’s How To Teach Piano Successfully.
 It’s a book I’ve read and periodically dip into.
 Another book which appears interesting is David Newsam’s Making Money Teaching Music.
 The link will also show you the many other books on piano teaching, it’s worth getting a book or two.

 You can also join a forum like Piano World (of which I’m a member) Registration is free and there are over 47,000 members sharing a wealth of information and advice.
 It’s a great place for piano fans.